OasisLMF/OasisLMF/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Oasis Loss Modelling Framework (oasislmf)!
-HELLO
 ==========================================

 The repository provides a Python toolkit for building, running and